 Unreimbursed educational expenses

 Members of the armed forces may also deduct unreimbursed educational expenses relating to their official capacity in the service.
-If the education is required to keep your job and serves a legitimate defense purpose, or maintains or improves necessary skills, any unreimbursed expenses will be tax deductible as an itemized deduction on your personal tax return.
+Unreimbursed educational expenses will be tax deductible as an itemized deduction on your personal tax return if the education,

 Forgiveness of tax liability

-In the unfortunate event that a member of the armed services is killed while on deployment in a combat zone, or dies later from injuries sustained in a combat zone, his existing tax liabilities may be forgiven, and paid taxes can even be refunded to his surviving family.
+In the unfortunate event that a member of the armed services is killed while on deployment in a combat zone, or dies later from injuries sustained in a combat zone, their existing tax liabilities may be forgiven, and paid taxes can even be refunded to their surviving family.

-Also, if a service member dies in a terrorist or other military action, he would likewise be eligible for forgiveness of his federal tax debt.
+- If a service member dies in a terrorist or other military action, they would likewise be eligible for forgiveness of his federal tax debt.